efeefe/is/pages/concepts/07.transformation-lab/item-opendott.md

     limit: 10
 ---

-Blueprint

-Urban infrastructure for reuse / upcycling of materials.
+Blueprint of urban infrastructure for reuse / upcycling of materials.

----
+===

+### Description

 Plans for setting up urban infrastructure for reuse / upcycling of materials.
 Recommendation of equipment, data sources and processes.
 Assemble and create new devices allowing the reuse of materials.

-### Description

 ### Open Questions